Simply Natural Nessa

 When making a flower water (or hydrosol), it’s ideal to use fresh flowers from the garden or those purchased from a local organic farmer that you know hasn’t sprayed any chemicals.
 The best hydrosols are made with flowers that are in season, which is when they’re most fragrant.
 However, you can make rose water using dried petals, too, and the process is the same.

-I’ll often use these dried organic rose petals as they’re much more affordable and still really good quality.
+I’ll often use dried organic rose petals as they’re much more affordable and still really good quality.

-Rose water can be used in countless recipes such as a natural facial toner, in a body moisturiser, and more.
+Rose water can be used in countless recipes such as in a natural facial toner, in a body moisturiser, and more.

 Here’s how to make your very own natural rose water to save you spending a fortune on store-bought varieties.
 Ensure that you use organic, food-grade roses for this recipe.